What is occupational therapy?

 How can I contact the occupational therapy service?

-Referrals to the OT service can be made through any of the Hospice in the Weald nursing staff.
+Referrals to the OT service can be made through any of the Hospice team.

 For more information please contact Kathy Lynch - Senior Occupational Therapist, on 01892 820585 or firstname.lastname@example.org